Alps / Dolomites / Italy

 Like in most of our Alps programs, we will take advantage of the incredible network of alpine huts and mountain lodges high in the mountains and charming, family-run bed & breakfasts in the villages.
 The home-cooked Italian and Tyrolian food and wines are only one reason, why some of our clients keep coming back to the Dolomites!

 For the self-guided trip, you can take advantage of our 30 years of experience in the region and we will take care of all pre-trip organization and transport logistics once you’re in Italy.
+If you are interested in doing some of the famous via ferrata trails, please refer to one of our guided via ferrata treks in the Dolomites and elsewhere in the Alps.

 Detail and Logistics